deriv-com/deriv-app/packages/core/docs/Modules/README.md

-Beware that using the cache will provide the method matching the `DerivAPI` specifications, and any override we have in the socket base won't work, this results in an potentially inconsistent API.
-Fortunately currently most of the overridden calls are not supposed to work with caching, so we've dodged that bullet for now.
+Beware that using the cache will provide the method matching the `DerivAPI` specifications, and any override we have in the socket base won't work, this results in a potentially inconsistent API.
+Fortunately, currently most of the overridden calls are not supposed to work with caching, so we've dodged that bullet for now.

 In the future, it's best to avoid adding new method overrides in the Socket base